particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 *The pictures in this preliminary datasheet are of a pre-release unit.
 The production units will be a different color, and may have other minor differences.*

 The Monitor One is an off-the-shelf complete design, like the Tracker One.
-The Monitor One is in a larger IP67 waterproof enclosure with room inside for expansion cards and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.
+The Monitor One is in a larger IP67 waterproof enclosure with room inside for an expansion card and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.

-- **Ready to go** with rugged IP67-rated enclosure with room inside for expansion cards.
+- **Ready to go** with rugged IP67-rated enclosure with room inside for an expansion card.
 - **Flexible power supply** to easily add asset tracking to most devices with a 6 - 30 VDC power input and a large 18650 LiPo battery pack.
 - **Internal or external antennas** for cellular and GNSS.
 - **Temperature sensors** on the carrier board, and also a battery pack temperature sensor.